 Kenst felt he was going to drown in saccharine.

-The colonel’s play, Kenst felt, was a little over the top into the realm of unintentionally scary.
+The colonel’s play, Kenst felt, was over the top and into the realm of unintentionally scary.
+The commonwealth had been cursed with peace throughout the colonel’s career, but he tried to come up with war stories to tell anyway.

+[ED: ] he talked about providing security during some riots on one of the backwater planets decades gone by.
+Kenst happened to have a civilian’s view.
+The local news described the kerfuffle as “protests” that the government had turned into riots.
+Kenst drops a comment that deflates the colonel’s bubble just a bit.
+The colonel quickly adjusted to talk about jobs in the military that Kenst might be interested in.
+[End ED]

 He was tired of it all, verbally walking on eggs between the manipulative colonel and the duplicitous Earth spy.
-“Agricultural Attache” my blistered blue thumb, Kenst thought, trying to dodge another of Pearson’s tangential queries.
+“Agricultural Attache” my blistered blue thumb, Kenst thought, dodging another of Pearson’s tangential queries.

 Kenst realized he was sparring with Cagilux no less.
 Chae’s ability to detect deceit from a distance was priceless to Kenst in this conversational dance of knives.
 Sometime early in lunch Kenst realized a stunning fact: the colonel had no idea that Pearson was an Earth spy.